oracle/truffleruby/doc/user/compatibility.md

 variable assigned to an initial value which was a macro, like `Qnil`, which is a macro that evaluates to a function call in TruffleRuby.

-For example, this global variable definition not work because `Qnil` expands to be a function call in TruffleRuby:
+For example, this global variable definition does not work because `Qnil` expands to be a function call in TruffleRuby:

 ```c
 static VALUE foo = Qnil;